Doesn’t the Bible Repeatedly Say God Directly CAUSES Sickness, Destruction, and Death?

 “So the anger of the LORD was aroused against them, and He departed.
 And when the cloud departed from above the tabernacle, suddenly Miriam became leprous, as white as snow …” (Numbers 12:9-10)

-The plague came after God “departed.”
+As in the case of all the calamaties arriving when "our God is not among us" (Deuteronomy 31:17), Miriam became leprous after God “departed.”
 God's wrath is explained by Paul as letting go or giving the persistent sinner over to their own self-destructive ways (Romans 1:18,24,26,28).
 For a more detailed study on how God expresses His anger or wrath CLICK HERE.

-At the time of the flood, God said, “My Spirit shall not strive with man forever” (Genesis 6:3).
+At the time of the Flood, God said, “My Spirit shall not strive with man forever” (Genesis 6:3).
 As God pleaded with the people, the book of Job tells us the people’s response:

 “Have you marked the old way which wicked men have trodden?
 Which were cut down out of time, whose foundation was overflown with a flood: Which said unto God, ‘Depart from us!’ and ‘what can the Almighty do for us?’”
 (Job 22:15-17)